I2VControl: Disentangled and Unified Video Motion Synthesis Control: Method

 where $\Pi(\cdot)$ means the projection operation.
 Further, we organize the \textbf{motion strength map} as:

-To pass the unit index into the network, we further construct a \textbf{partition map} as:
+To represent the unit index, we construct a \textbf{partition map}:

 Furthermore, it is essential for the network to recognize the category of each unit.
 We assign $c^{(p)}$ the values 0, 1, and 2 when the $p$-th unit is classified as borderland, drag-part, and brush-part, respectively.
-Thus, we define a \textbf{category map} as:
+So we define a \textbf{category map}: